CodingHk/Aatiy/README.md

 # Aatiy
 This is the first version of a banking system that is going to help a lot of people in Africa and extend globally to the horizon! :)

-- Take a sneak peek of our minimal frontend design!:
+- Take a sneak peek of our minimalistic frontend design!:
 ### Landing page layout:
   ![image](https://github.com/CodingHk/Aatiy/assets/139129370/d204ecd4-6917-4faa-b687-0b65a6d6de90)
   Based on simplicity and having lots of transparent cards because we think it's cool :)!: